Juanita Jackson Mitchell: Youth and College Division

+Civil rights lawyer

+Mitchell became a civil rights lawyer in 1950, a time when the Baltimore City Bar Association admitted no Black lawyers.
+She became legal counsel to the local NAACP and eventually head of the Maryland NAACP.
+She filed lawsuits to make Maryland the first southern state to integrate its public school system after the 1954 United States Supreme Court case, Brown v.
+Board of Education.
+She, Thurgood Marshall, and two other attorneys from the NAACP filed suits that successfully admitted two Black teens into the Mergenthaler School of Printing, and she filed a lawsuit to integrate Western High School.
+She also filed many other cases to desegregate numerous other aspects of segregated life including restaurants, parks and swimming pools.
+She established case law that ended mass searches of private homes without warrants.
+She argued cases before the Maryland Court of Appeals, District Court, and U.S. Supreme Court.
+Mitchell also ran voter registration drives in the 1940s, '50s and '60s to help influence and rally Black citizens in Baltimore.

-Mitchell was also recognized in the political arena for being a crusader and leader.
+Mitchell was recognized in the political arena for being a crusader and leader.
 She was named to the White House Conference on "Women and Civil Rights" by John F. Kennedy and in 1966 she was appointed by President Lyndon B. Johnson to the White House Conference "To Fulfill These Rights" which dealt with finding solutions concerning African Americans in relation to economic security, education and justice.
-In 1987, Mitchell was inducted, along with her mother, into the Maryland Women's Hall of Fame.
-The NAACP has also recognized Juanita Jackson Mitchell for her accomplishments and has created a "Juanita Jackson Mitchell Award for Legal Activism" to honor her feats as a black woman in the legal field.

-Mitchell family
+From 1965-1967, she was also co-chairman of the Baltimore mayor's Task Force Committee on Police-Community relations, and she counseled freedom riders and protestors of segregated restaurants at the same time.
+She spoke frequently against police brutality and mistreatment of Maryland prisoners.
+In 1985 she helped initiate the Stop the Killing Campaign after four Black teenagers were shot in Baltimore.

+Personal life and death

-In 1938, Mitchell married Clarence M. Mitchell, Jr., who was known nationally for being a civil rights activist, being dubbed "the 101st Senator."
+In 1938, Mitchell married Clarence M. Mitchell, Jr., who was known nationally for being a civil rights activist and lobbyist, being dubbed "the 101st Senator" for his success.
 She was the daughter of Dr. Lillie Jackson, who was also a major civil rights leader and who also was president of the NAACP Baltimore branch and was known as "Mother of Freedom."
 Juanita Jackson Mitchell came from a long line of civil activists and continued the line.
-She was the mother of former state senators Michael B. Mitchell and Clarence M. Mitchell, III.
-Her Grandson, Clarence M. Mitchell, IV was a Member of the Maryland House of Delegates and then a Member of the Maryland State Senate.
+She was the mother of former state senators Michael B. Mitchell and Clarence M. Mitchell III.
+Her grandson, Clarence M. Mitchell IV was a Member of the Maryland House of Delegates and then a Member of the Maryland State Senate.
 Her grandson, Keiffer J. Mitchell, Jr., was a member of the Baltimore City Council and ran for Mayor of Baltimore in 2007.

 Juanita Mitchell was rendered a quadriplegic in November 1989 after falling down a flight of stairs.
 While undergoing therapy for that injury, she suffered a stroke, her second since 1985; she was 79.
 Juanita Jackson Mitchell died in Baltimore of a heart attack and complications from the strokes in July 1992.